Zhuang Tinglong case: Aftermath

 The case was closed on 21 June 1663.
 The thousands of people who were involved or implicated in the case were rounded up at a military camp in Hangzhou, where they were sentenced.
 72 people were condemned to death: Zhuang Tingyue, Mao Yuanming, Jiang Linzheng, Zhang Gao, Wei Yuanjie (韋元介), Pan Chengzhang, Wu Yan, Wu Zhirong, Wu Zhiming and others were executed by lingchi.
 Song Kui (松奎), the general of Hangzhou, and Zhu Changzuo (朱昌祚), the provincial governor of Zhejiang, along with their subordinates, were dismissed from office.
 Cheng Weifan (程維藩), who instigated Song Kui to accept bribes to cover up the case, was executed.
 Two teachers from Gui'an and Wucheng counties were also executed.
 Chen Yongming, the prefecture governor of Huzhou, was removed from office and exiled to Tai'erzhuang, Shandong; he committed suicide during the journey but his body was sent back to Hangzhou and dismembered.
 Chen Yonglai (陳永賴), Chen Yongming's brother who was serving as the magistrate of Jiangning County, was executed as well.
 Wang Zhaozhen (王兆禎) and Li Huan (李煥), two teachers in Gui'an County, along with Tan Ximin (譚希閔), Chen Yongming's successor as prefecture governor of Huzhou, were executed by hanging, while their families were exiled to Ningguta.
 Gu Yanwu, who was in Fenyang, Shanxi, wrote two poems to describe his grief over the case.

-Modern references
+In fiction

 The Zhuang Tinglong case is mentioned in the wuxia novel The Deer and the Cauldron by Jin Yong.
 In the novel, the protagonist Wei Xiaobao meets the widows of the Zhuang family who have escaped from exile and helps them take revenge against Wu Zhirong.
+Jin Yong, the pen name of Zha Liangyong, was a descendent of Zha Jizuo, an official who was implicated in the case but was spared from execution.
+Zha Jizuo also appears as a minor character in association with the case.